cursed-github/redis-golang-lite/README.md

 ### Data Persistence in diskstore.go

 - **Functionality**: Manages saving and loading of the key-value store data from disk.
+Run by default at startup

 ## Installation